What Are Age Appropriate Chores

 - Make their bed - Every person in my family makes there own bed...even my 2 year old.
 Is is perfect?
 NO, but it is a good habit starting to develop.
 Pulling up covers, putting pillows on, folding blankets...all are chores children can be taught early on.
 If the bed is made correctly, all the child has to do is pull the covers up and put on their pillow.

-- Put their pajamas away - Even a 2, 3, and 4 year old can place their pajamas under there pillow.
+- Put their pajamas away - Even a two, three, and four year old can place their pajamas under there pillow.

 - Pick up their toys -This chore an is all day responsibility.
 Do not say, "pick up your toys," instead say,"put the blocks in the bucket"! or "let's put all the books in the box"!
 Preschoolers can get overwhelmed with to many instructions at one time.